luickk/AiPoweredGameOfLife/README.md

 Path: `AiGameOfLife/` <br>

 For the reinforcement learning I used a [tf-agent ddpg network](https://www.tensorflow.org/agents/api_docs/python/tf_agents/agents/ddpg/actor_network/ActorNetwork).
-The DDPG with its GAN like Q-Function is used because its ability to explore huge continous actionsspaces.
+The DDPG with its GAN like Q-Function is used because its ability to explore huge continuous action spaces.
 In this case the init state of a game of life.
 > The main advantage is that stochastic policies ensure exploration of the state-action space [..]
 >
 > -- <cite>[Julien Vitay DPG](https://julien-vitay.net/deeprl/DPG.html)</cite>